-To make these homemade mashed potatoes, I’ll typically buy russets or Yukon golds.
-These types of potatoes are starchy and help to make the potatoes creamy and fluffy.
+I typically buy russet potatoes or Yukon golds.
+They are starchy and help to make the consistency creamy and fluffy.
 Other varieties of potatoes are a bit more difficult to mash, which could interfere with the smooth texture.

-- Bring a large pot of water to a boil.
+- Boil water.
+Bring a large pot of water to a boil.

 These creamy mashed potatoes taste great on their own, but you can’t go wrong adding any toppings either!
 Below are a few of my favorites.

 Take this dish up a notch and make baked cheesy mashed potatoes!
 Prepare and mash the potatoes as directed, then spread into a baking dish and top with cheese.
 Bake in the oven until the cheese is nice and bubbly.

 This delicious side dish tastes amazing served alongside meats, vegetables, salads…you name it.
 Below are a few of my favorites!